geoserver/geoserver-history/release/README.txt

 mode, with antialias and translucency in the picture the speed up is not as big, but still very interesting).

+Another major news is the the integration of the WFS datastore in the release, we went through some testing and we are now capable of WFS cascading.
+This functionality is still quite new, so help us test it out.

-Moreover, GeoJSON output is now integrated in the release as a standard output format.
+GeoJSON output is now integrated in the release as a standard output format.

 We also had various fixes in WFS, such as the ability to query with bboxes and geometries in SRS other than the feature native one.